-I made a mid-year resolution to keep in touch with my friends better.
+A couple years ago, I made a mid-year resolution to keep in touch with my friends better.
 Maybe that means you may always have to be the one to text first.
 Or maybe it means that you will always answer, even when it’s late at night.
-Or maybe it’s just making sure to like every one of your friend’s Instagram photos, even if she never like yours.
+Or maybe it’s just making sure to like every one of your friend’s Instagram photos, even if she never likes yours.

-What healthy new year’s resolutions are you making this year?
+Which of these healthy new year’s resolution ideas are you incorporating into your life this year?